sekuja/evm-address-maker/README.md

 - **Security**: Keep your private key secure.
 Never share it or store it in unsafe locations.
 - **Efficiency**: The longer the prefix/suffix, the more time it will take to find a matching address.
 Use wisely.
-- **Multi-threading**: The tool automatically detects the number of CPU cores to determine the number of threads to use.
+- **Multi-threading**: This tool automatically detects the number of CPU cores to determine the number of threads to use.
+You can also specify the number of threads manually by setting the `NUM_THREADS` variable in the `.env` file.

 ## 👤 Author